-Ryan Skinner is an ethnomusicologist who studies the local and global music cultures of postcolonial Mali (West Africa) and its European and American diasporas.
-Specializing in the analytic methods of cultural anthropology and musicology, his research focuses on issues of popular culture, ethics, aesthetics, urbanism, public piety, cultural politics, and globalization.
-Skinner’s work has appeared in the journals Anthropological Quarterly, Africa, Popular Music, Mande Studies, The Journal of American Folklore, and African Arts.
-He is currently working on a book manuscript titled, “Afropolitan Ethics: Music, Morality, and Urban Culture in Bamako, Mali.”
-He is also the author and illustrator of a children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008) and an accomplished kora (21-stringed West African harp) player.
-Skinner holds a PhD in ethnomusicology from Columbia University (2009) and is currently an assistant professor of Music and of African American and African Studies at The Ohio State University
+Ryan Skinner is an ethnomusicologist who studies the local and global music cultures of contemporary Africa and its European and American diasporas.
+Specializing in the analytic methods of cultural anthropology and ethnomusicology, his research focuses on issues of popular culture, ethics, aesthetics, urbanism, public piety, cultural politics, and globalization.
+Skinner’s work has appeared in the journals Anthropological Quarterly, Africa, Popular Music, IASPM@Journal, Mande Studies, Research in African Literatures, The Journal of American Folklore, and African Arts.
+Skinner is the author of the fortcoming book, Bamako Sounds: The Afropolitan Ethics of Malian Music (University of Minnesota Press, spring 2015).
+He also wrote and illustrated a children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008) and is an accomplished kora (21-stringed West African harp) player.
+Skinner holds a PhD in ethnomusicology from Columbia University (2009) and is currently an assistant professor of music and of African American and African Studies at The Ohio State University.

 - 2012.
-“Cultural Politics in the Postcolony: Music, Nationalism, and Statism in Mali, 1964-1975,” Africa: Journal of the International African Institute (in press).
+“Cultural Politics in the Post-Colony: Music, Nationalism, and Statism in Mali, 1964-1975,” Africa: Journal of the International African Institute 82/4: 511-534.

 - 2012.
-“Artists, Music Piracy, and the Crisis of Political Subjectivity in Contemporary Bamako,” Anthropological Quarterly 85/3.
+“Artists, Music Piracy, and the Crisis of Political Subjectivity in Contemporary Bamako,” Anthropological Quarterly 85/3: 723-754.

 - 2010.
 “Civil Taxis and Wild Trucks: The Dialectics of Social Space and Subjectivity in Dimanche à Bamako,” Popular Music 29/1: 17-39.